ppernot/ReactorUI/docs/5-fluxes.md

 The reactions are tagged by their index given in `Model > Chemistry > Reactions`, and color coded (orange: photoprocesses; green: reactions).

+### __ViewFlow-D3__ tab

+An interactive graph representation of the fluxes, where the size of arrows increases with the flux.

+The reactions are tagged by their index given in `Model > Chemistry > Reactions`.

 ### __Budget/Target__ tab